zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/07-write-asynchronous-producers.md

 ---
 title: '07.
 Write Asynchronous Producers in Immer and Why You Shouldn’t'
 metaTitle: '07.
 Write Asynchronous Producers in Immer and Why You Shouldn’t'
-metaDescription: '`produce` directly supports async code so you won't have to directly use `createDraft` and `finishDraft`.'
+metaDescription: 'produce directly supports async code so you won't have to directly use createDraft and finishDraft.'
 ---

 # 11. Write Asynchronous Producers in Immer and Why You Shouldn’t